deltachat/deltachat-pages/_posts/2025-07-20-delta-tauri-project.md

 - Easy to expand
   - It's written in Rust - memory safety and a strong type system gives you confidence to contribute.
-  - The rust package ecosystem has many great systems API crates that work really well and are easy to integrate.
+  - The Rust package ecosystem has many great systems API crates that work really well and are easy to integrate.
-  - <!-- TODO: refine and merge this point with the previous one? --> more direct access to everything, like it is easy to contribute and leverage the underlying native APIs from rust, whereas with electron you would need more work, because there your backend code is written in JavaScript not C++, so you additionally need to add bindings for your new code.
+  - <!-- TODO: refine and merge this point with the previous one? --> more direct access to everything, like it is easy to contribute and leverage the underlying native APIs from Rust, whereas with electron you would need more work, because there your backend code is written in JavaScript not C++, so you additionally need to add bindings for your new code.
 - Confidence to contribute:
-  - We can easily compile rust for all platforms and also Tauri is small so it does not take hours or days to compile compared the beast of a C++ project that is chromium.
+  - We can easily compile Rust for all platforms and also Tauri is small so it does not take hours or days to compile compared the beast of a C++ project that is chromium.
   - It's code base is relatively easy to grasp, because at it's core it is "just" a web view wrapper instead of a whole browser fork with custom patches.
 - Smaller package size (because it uses the system's browser)

 But it is not without its disadvantages: you suddenly have 2 different browser engines to optimize for (Chromium and WebKit[^webkit]) and Tauri is much younger than Electron.
-While Electron has a fairly complete API out of the box, in Tauri you have plugin, but some Tauri plugins lack important functionality.
+While Electron has a fairly complete API out of the box, in Tauri you have plugins, but some Tauri plugins lack important functionality.
-Like in the notification plugin there is no way to listen for clicks on notifications (from rust), so we made our own crate to directly interface with the system APIs.
+Like in the notification plugin there is no way to listen for clicks on notifications (from Rust), so we made our own crate to directly interface with the system APIs.

 Another point is compiling speed and cross-packaging for other platforms, both are faster on Electron because there you don't need to compile code, just package it together.
-And of course rust still takes some it's to compile, which can take about 10-15 min (cold/full build) or much longer if you are using a slow computer.
+And of course Rust still takes its time to compible, which can be about 10-15 min (cold/full build) or much longer if you are using a slow computer.

 [^webkit]: WebKit is the engine of the safari browser.